jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 The disposal of sewage.

 ### 6
-The work of a fire brigade within the meaning of the Fire Service Act 1975 (but excluding the work performed by members of volunteer fire brigades).
+The delivery of designated services (within the meaning of section 6 of the Fire and Emergency New Zealand Act 2017) by employees of Fire and Emergency New Zealand.

 ### 7
 The provision of all necessary services in connection with the arrival, berthing, loading, unloading, and departure of ships at a port.